 This community endured decades of prejudice that was even written into laws and worked to improve the city.
 The Chinese—who had mainly done menial labor in the early days of the State of California—now have businessmen, lawyers, and doctors like my dad among their ranks.
 It remains the only ethnic group in modern times to bestow the City of Stockton with public gifts, such as a flag pole in front of City Hall, the gate at Weber Point, and a monument of Confucius at McKleod Lake.

 In recent times they also have helped organize a large Chinese New Year celebration every year for the city.
-I have never attended it before, but this year I had special reason to: the Chinese Cultural Society of Stockton had named my mom as Citizen of the Year (an award my dad had won six or seven years prior).
-You can read about the reasons this organization decided to bestow this honor upon my mother here.
+I have never attended it before, but this year I had special reason to: the Chinese Cultural Society of Stockton had named my mom as Citizen of the Year.
+This was an award my dad had won six or seven years prior.
+You can read about the reasons this organization decided to bestow this honor upon my parents here:

 Being COY also mean being Grand Marshal, and my mom (and a couple of my nephews) got to ride in a black Mustang Convertible during a downtown parade.
 Here is some video I took of it.

 Like many others in Stockton, my parents choose to stay put while doing what they can improve life in the city they call home.
 Clearly, they are doing their part to make America’s Most Miserable City a little less, well, miserable.